What a great turnout for the August Greater Atlanta Coin Show, just WOW!

 First, thank you to all the visitors for choosing to join us on a busy Sunday.

 Second, thank you to all the dealers for filling the bourse with their numismatic treasures and other collectibles.

 Next, thank you to our security and to the hotel's staff.

 We also need to thank the Marietta Daily Journal for including an article in their newspaper, both print and online, titled, "Minted Treasures Take a Shine to the Greater Atlanta Coin Show This Week" by Sally Litchfield.

 We had many visitors mention the article - some new to the show and some returning visitors - thank you all for reading and joining us at the show.

 Many people did their part to make the August bourse an interesting and busy place to be.
+You are all appreciated.

 Outside, the weather presented a nice day with temperatures in the low 90s.

 And, have you noticed?
 The sunlight is changing, coming at an angle and not as strong as mid-summer.
 But, it still makes for beautiful days with clear blue skies and white puffy clouds.

 For our brief look into some of the treasures at this month's coin show, we will mention several nice, complete sets of coins that were displayed.

 The first set included all of the Barber or Liberty Head half dollar coins, all in a high grade.

 © Copyright Atlanta Coin Expositions, 2008-2023.
 All Rights Reserved.

 Several of the links on the pages within this web site go to affiliate vendors.